-2. Suppress grass with mulch
+Suppress grass with mulch

 Using mulch is another effective way to kill grass and weeds.
 For those who are new to gardening, mulch is basically decaying material like dead leaves and compost that is spread over the surface of the soil to insulate or enrich the soil.
 Once you have cleared as much weed and grass as possible from the garden bed, spread the area with thick newspaper.
 You should look to place a layer of newspaper that’s about ten sheets thick.
 Follow that up with around 4 inches of mulch.
-The idea here is to kill the grass and weeds by blocking any light and air.
+The idea here is to kill the grass and weeds by blocking out access for light and air.

-3. Pour boiling water
+Pour boiling water

 Use salt or vinegar solution

 Use this method with caution as the application of salt or vinegar will change the salinity level of the soil.
 To make salt solution, dissolve 1 part salt into 8 parts water.
 White vinegar typically already comes in a distilled solution (around five percent) so won’t need the addition of water.
 Once the solution is ready, put it into a spray bottle and apply it directly onto the unwanted weed or grass.
 It may also help to add a few squirts of dish soap to the solution.